We're Not Gonna Take It (Twisted Sister song): Music video

 The music video was directed by Marty Callner.
 It begins with a disobedient boy (played by Callner's son) playing Twisted Sister songs in his bedroom while the rest of the family is eating dinner.
 The boy's strict father, "Douglas C." (a reference to Mark Metcalf's character in Animal House), enters his room and berates him for only being interested in rock music.
 He demands to know what the son intends to do with his life, to which the son, in Dee Snider's voice, declares, "I wanna rock!"
 He strums his guitar and the sound blasts the father out of a nearby window.
 The boy transforms into Snider, and the song begins.
 Snider sings to the other children at the dinner table, who turn into the rest of the band, and they wreak havoc on the family.
 The father gets the worst of the band’s mischief, with footage of his continual punishments interspersed with footage of the band performing.
+The music video was distributed to movie theaters by Music Motions.